LukeTerrell/School_District_Analysis/README.md

 - An average Reading score of 81.9%
 - 75% of students passing Math
 - 86% of students passing Reading
-- 65% of students passing both Math and Reading
+- 65% of students passing Overall

-However, once the data was affected data was removed from the analysis we saw changes to some of categories:
+However, once the affected data was removed from the analysis we saw changes to some categories:

 ![Unreliable Data Removed](/Resources/districtSummaryNew.png)

 - The average Math score decreased to 78.9%
 - The percentage of students passing Math lowered to 74.8%
 - The percentage of students passing Reading lowered to 85.7%
-- The percentage of students passing both Math and Reading decreased to 64.9%
+- The percentage of students passing Overall decreased to 64.9%
 - There was no change in the average Reading score, the total budget, the total number of students, nor the total number of schools in the district

-Because the data affected by the academic dishonesty was only related to Thomas High School, we can see it was the only school that saw a change in their performance data in the `per_school_summary_df`.
+Because the affected data was only related to Thomas High School, we can see it was the only school that saw a change in their performance data in the `per_school_summary_df`.

 ![Unreliable Data Not Removed](/Resources/perSchoolSummary.png)